Fasting is simple. Don’t eat. Then eat.

 • Detailed analytics

-Verdict: Great if you want to fast with friends.
-Otherwise, basic.
+Verdict: Best free option if you can stomach the design.
+Great if you want to fast with friends.

 4. Fastic